 Support has been given by Humber Zero to a plan setting out the region’s decarbonisation journey.

-The Humber Cluster Plan was awarded a £1.7-million Government grant today after a joint bid by Humber Local Enterprise Partnership and local training and support agency CATCH.
+The Humber Cluster Plan was awarded a £1.7-million Government grant today after a bid by Humber Local Enterprise Partnership and local training and support agency CATCH.

 VPI Immingham and Phillips 66, behind Humber Zero, were among eight private sector firms supporting the bid.